• Skip to main content

 • kenkou – 健康 (けんこう) : a noun meaning ‘health’ in Japanese.

-The example sentence doesn’t contain any word referring to “you”, but its meaning can be interpreted as ‘take care of your health’.
-Japanese sentences often lack words referring to a person or people explicitly.
+The example sentence doesn’t contain any word referring to “you”, but its meaning can be understood as ‘take care of your health’.
+Japanese sentences often lack words referring to a person or people.
 We need to guess to whom those sentences are directed from the situation and context.
 In the example, the sentence is obviously directed to the listener.
 So, we can understand its meaning as ‘take care of your health’.
 This is one of the reasons Japanese is considered as a high-context language, I think.

 Example #2: another usage of “kiwotsukete”